jasperroebroek/focal-stats/README.md

 It is mainly based on numpy.
 For more details see the documentation.

 The package implements three different categories of spatial statistics:
-- focal statistics, which are calculated as a moving window over input rasters
+- focal statistics, which are calculated as a moving window over input rasters (2D)
-- grouped statistics, which calculates the statistics based on strata
+- grouped statistics, which calculates the statistics based on strata (xD)
-- strata statistics, which calculates the statistics for each stratum and reapplies it to the input raster
+- strata statistics, which calculates the statistics for each stratum and reapplies it to the input raster (2D)

-Furthermore, this package provides functionality to implement your own focal statistics functions, based on the mechanisms of a rolling window.
+Furthermore, this package provides functionality to implement your own focal statistics functions, based on the mechanisms of a rolling window (xD).

 # Installation